Who Makes Cabelas Polar Cap Coolers: TOP Full Guide 2023

 Cabela’s Polar Cap Equalizer Construction

-The Polar Cap includes a freezer-grade gasket that produces an airtight seal with a closed lid.
-The airtight seal keeps the cold air in and does not allow warmer air from beyond the cooler to slip in and carry the frost from the headset.
+With the lid closed, the Polar Cap’s freezer-grade gasket makes a seal that keeps air out.
+The airtight seal keeps the cold air in and stops warmer air outside the cooler from getting in and carrying the frost from the headset.

 The lid has been strapped to the entire body with heavy-duty rubber latches.
 As a bonus, the latches contain integrated jar bottle openers to allow you to pop open your beverages without missing a beat.

-Round the cooler base are raised feet that raise the circulation of air across the body of this cooler while still restricting the quantity of heat that can develop under an ice chest sitting right on the ground.
+Around the bottom of the cooler are raised feet that make it easier for air to move through the body and limit the amount of heat.
+So that it can build up under an ice chest that is sitting on the ground.

-Where the Polar Cap possesses a hinge, Cabela’s has chosen to construct a molded-in lid hinge that is encouraged by aluminum connecting rods.
-This triplicate of layout features provides this line an impressive amount of durability and durable energy, which will keep your travel fully loaded for a long time.
+Where the Polar Cap has a hinge, it’s decided to make a lid hinge that is molded and held together by aluminum rods.
+This triplet of design features gives this line a lot of durabilities and long-lasting energy that will keep your travel full for a long time.

 Cabela’s Polar Cap Equalizer Performance